checkly/docs.checklyhq.com/README.md

 > Push to any branch will generate deployment preview via Vercel

-> Push to `master` will automatically deploy to production via Vercel
+> Push to `main` will automatically deploy to production via Vercel

 ## Algolia Search